-j.
+k.
 Estimating the incremental borrowing rate

 The Group cannot readily determine the interest rate implicit in the lease, therefore, it uses its incremental borrowing rate (IBR) to measure lease liabilities.
 The IBR is the rate of interest that the Group would have to pay to borrow over a similar term, and with a similar security, the funds necessary to obtain an asset of a similar value to the right-of-use asset in a similar economic environment.
 The IBR therefore reflects what the Group 'would have to pay', which requires estimation when no observable rates are available (such as for subsidiaries that do not enter into financing transactions) or when they need to be adjusted to reflect the terms and conditions of the lease.
-The Group estimates the IBR using observable inputs (such as market interest rates) by reference to its existing bank loans.
+The Group estimates the IBR using observable inputs (such as market interest rates) when available and is required to make certain entity-specific estimates (such as the subsidiary's standalone credit rating).
 This rate reflects the amount that the entity would need to borrow over the term of the lease.

-The Group's lease liabilities discounted using the IBR amounted to ₱107.54 million as of December 31, 2019 (nil as of December 31, 2018, see Note 11).
+The Group's lease liabilities discounted using the IBR amounted to ₱103.02 million and ₱107.54 million as of December 31, 2020 and 2019, respectively (see Note 11).

-k.
+l.
 Fair value measurement of financial instruments